UU-cellbiology/radialitymap/README.md

 It is easy to see some artefact at the center.
 The density of microtubules is high there, they overlap over each other and so it is impossible to distinguish individual filaments shapes.
 But line features can be enchanced using [Hessian FeatureJ](https://imagescience.org/meijering/software/featurej/hessian/) function (smallest eighen value, no absolute comparison), so shapes can be distinguished a bit better:
 ![cytoplast hessian](http://katpyxa.info/software/radialitymap/cytoplasts_decomposed_hessian.png "cytoplast after hessian")

+## Updates history

+2019.10.17 Thanks to Junnan Fang feedback macro is updated to the current version of OrientationJ

 ---
 Developed in [Cell Biology group](http://cellbiology.science.uu.nl/) of Utrecht University.